Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ```

 - Navigate to the home page `http://localhost:5173/`

+> [!NOTE]
+> When using a Codespace, the URL will be different from your local setup.
+The URL is constructed using the format `localhost:5173`.
+Please replace `localhost` with the name of your Codespace.

 - You should now see a list of planes from the API, instead of the static list